DOST launches PH's first locally made e-ferry for Pasig River

-The Department of Science and Technology (DOST) has launched the M/B Dalaray, the country's first locally developed battery-electric passenger ferry.
+The Department of Science and Technology (DOST) has launched the M/B Dalaray, the country's first locally developed battery-electric passenger ferry designed for the Pasig River.

 Topics in this story